Jumjumz/laravel-next-demo/README.md

-﻿# laravel-next-demo
+﻿# Laravel-Nextjs-REST API

 A Laravel and Nextjs Rest API project.
 It uses Laravel sanctum and reverb for websockets.
 Nextjs has zustand, shadcn, tanstack table and tailwind.